PaloAltoNetworks/terraform-best-practices/tests.md

 if the `vpc` module has the input `create_vpc` which is true by default, an alternate call would have it false.
 This would test Plan on multiple execution paths within the same code.

-Similarly, sometimes an output is a list, but a user can still be predicted to convert it to a map anyway.
-Lists however are more often used as resource arguments in practice, which are immune to unknown values.
-For example `aws_instance.vpc_security_group_ids` expects a list of strings and works fine whether the list is known or unknown, so it has completely different behavior than `for_each` (map arguments would be immune for the same reason, but they are rarely seen in providers except for the ubiquitous `tags` maps).
+When output is a `list` there is a bit of gray area.
+Lists are often used as resource arguments in practice, which are immune to unknown values.
+For example `aws_instance.vpc_security_group_ids` expects a list of strings and works fine whether the list is known or unknown, so it has completely different behavior than `for_each`.
+Such outputs do not need to be tested against unknown values.
+Map arguments would be immune for the same reason, it's just that they are rarely seen in popular providers except for the ubiquitous `tags` map.

-How to consume a list:
+In some cases however you can judge that module's users will likely need to subsequently build their resources for each element of the list.
+This needs `for_each` testing quite similar to `map`:

 ```hcl2
 resource "random_pet" "consume_mymodule_my_list" {